SpeedKillsx/General-Electric-Technical-Test/instructions.md

 ### Functional Requirements

 #### Adding new clocks
 - We now want to display multiple clocks.
-Add a button `Add` that allow to display an additional clock.
+Add a button `Add` that allow to display an additional clock. done
-- By default, the new clock displays the local time.
+- By default, the new clock displays the local time. done
-- Add a way (to your liking) to select a timezone (i.e. GMT+1, GMT+2, etc.) that will be applied to the newly created clock instead of using the local timezone.
+- Add a way (to your liking) to select a timezone (i.e. GMT+1, GMT+2, etc.) that will be applied to the newly created clock instead of using the local timezone. done
-- All the clocks must have their `seconds` synchronized.
+- All the clocks must have their `seconds` synchronized. done

 #### Editing a clock
-- Add a button to switch the time display of a given clock between AM/PM and 24H format.
+- Add a button to switch the time display of a given clock between AM/PM and 24H format. done
 - Add a reset button to reset the displayed time.
 This only resets the time value, but not the format, light, editing mode.
-This keeps the given timezone.
+This keeps the given timezone. done

 #### Managing clocks
-- Add a button for each clock to remove them completely from the page.
+- Add a button for each clock to remove them completely from the page. done
 - (Extra) Make every clock draggable and being able to switch position between themselves.

 ### UI Design